rid-28/DragonRepeller-RPG/README.md

 # 🐉 Dragon Repeller RPG

-Welcome to my first JavaScript game project — a fun and interactive RPG adventure! ⚔️
+Welcome to my JavaScript game project — a fun and interactive RPG adventure! ⚔️
 Fight monsters, earn XP, and level up while trying to defeat the final boss: the fierce dragon! 🐲

 ## 🎮 Game Features